 Problem

-When using Open Policy Agent (OPA) policies in Terraform Enterprise (TFE), external data from custom-named JSON or YAML files (e.g., roles.json, config.yaml) fails to load during policy evaluation.
+When you use Open Policy Agent (OPA) policies in HCP Terraform or Terraform Enterprise, external data from custom-named JSON or YAML files (e.g., roles.json, config.yaml) fails to load during policy evaluation.
 This behavior differs from local testing with the opa eval command, where these files typically load as expected.

 Prerequisites

-- Familiarity with creating and managing OPA policies within TFE/HCP Terraform.
+- Familiarity with creating and managing OPA policies within HCP Terraform or Terraform Enterprise.

-- Policy sets stored in a version control system (VCS) repository connected to your TFE/HCP Terraform organization.
+- Policy sets stored in a version control system (VCS) repository connected to your organization.

 Cause